zcaceres/20-dollar-react-dev/README.md

 #### What is Markdown?
 > Markdown is a markup language that makes writing HTML even simpler than it already is.
 For example, to make something a headline, you just put a # in front of it.
 It will automatically be rendered a headline.

+### Why did you write this?
+I originally wrote this for my girlfriend, who wanted to learn front-end development.
+Here's why:

+When I first learned to code, I spent way too much time trying to figure out the right path.
+It's easy to get distracted with 'what language should I learn'?
+Most people just need to get good enough to get hired as a junior developer so they can *continue their education on the job*.

+1. There are too many resources for learning online.
+Many are bad quality and a few are stellar.
+I included the absolute best resource for each step that I could find.
+2. Most resources do not focus on the [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) that's necessary to internalize the patterns from Javascript and React.
+This does.
+3. I believe the fastest way to go from no-experience to employed as a developer is to laser-focus on React.
+The demand for React devs is huge.
+Since this guide focuses entirely on the front-end, you can avoid the months of learning that it takes to understand tools like AWS, databasing, API design and servers etc. etc.